davidhu2000/react-spinners/README.md

 import React from 'react';
 import { css } from 'react-emotion';
 // First way to import
-import { RingLoader } from 'react-spinners';
+import { ClipLoader } from 'react-spinners';
 // Another way to import
-import RingLoader from 'react-spinners/RingLoader';
+import ClipLoader from 'react-spinners/ClipLoader';

 const override = css`
     display: block;